 In November 2011, DHS issued further guidance on how it will implement prosecutorial discretion.
 It issued guidance for ICE attorneys on exercising discretion.
 It also offered guidance on implementing case by case review.Likewise, in November, USCIS issued a memo laying out criteria for when Notices to Appear initiating removal proceedings should be issued and when discretion should be employed.
 Finally, in October 2012, DHS issued written guidance clarifying that LGBT families are included in its definition of families for purposes of exercising discretion.

 One of the only areas of U.S. immigration law which gives any recognition to same sex couples, is the B visa which is available for co-habiting partners.
-The Department of State cable reconfirming the availability of this visa is available at State Department Memo July 2001 .
+The Department of State cable reconfirming the availability of this visa in a State Department cable issues by Colin Powell in Memo July 2001 .
+Subsequently DOS incorporated this language into the Foreign Affairs Manual 9 FAM 41.31 N14.4 C, page 25.
 On August 17, 2011, USCIS also finally issued a Policy Memorandum which issues guidance on how USCIS can adjudicate extension requests once a foreign national has entered the U.S. on a B visa as a co-habiting partner.

 Another very limited area of recognition for lesbian and gay couples is for derivative diplomatic G visas.
 If the spouse or partner is considered immediate family under the laws of the sending country, he or she can get a derivative G visa under DOS regulations which were issued in 2009.

 On February 23, 2011 the Department of Justice announced that it would no longer defend the so-called Defense of Marriage Act.
 On that same date, DOJ wrote a letter to the House of Representatives describing its decision to cease its defense of DOMA.